Last Updated on September 10, 2024

-I’ve said it a hundred times, going zero waste in your personal life is only one piece of the puzzle.
+Going zero waste in your personal life is only one piece of the environmental advocacy puzzle.
 In order to make lasting change, we need all pieces of the puzzle moving.
-This includes groups, organizations, businesses and politicians.
+This includes groups, organizations, businesses, and politicians.
+If all businesses prioritized eco friendly packaging, we could reduce landfill waste, improve our carbon footprint, and conserve natural resources.
+Packaging and sustainability go hand in hand, so I’m going to teach you how to ask businesses to prioritize this aspect.

 The key piece I’m missing is businesses!
-Now, this post isn’t for business owners, it’s how you can help influence and shape business practices as an individual.
+Now, this post isn’t for business owners — it’s about how you can help influence and shape business practices as a consumer.

-One of the arguments I hear against living a zero waste lifestyle, is that individual responsibility is a lie.
-That corporations do the majority of the polluting and it is their job to clean it up.
+One of the arguments I hear against living a zero waste lifestyle is that individual responsibility is a lie.
+They argue that corporations do the majority of the polluting and it is their job to clean it up.
+They think that an individual can only cause so much change.

 No one is blameless here, but it’s important to remember that citizens must act so policy and businesses can react!

-Businesses take cues from, us, the shoppers.
+The first impactful change businesses can make is to include sustainable packaging, but they simply won’t do it if there isn’t a demand.
+Businesses take cues from us, the shoppers.
 We are the demand!
 We get to demand change, and that happens in a few ways.

 I think one of the best (and easiest!) places to start is with straws.

 Straws are a super hot topic right now.
-Cities are banning them left and right.
-(Just to be clear when we say straw “bans” it means straws on request only.
-Restaurants are ban from putting them in drinks automatically and offering them to tables.)
+Cities are starting (literally) small in their environmental advocacy by “banning” them left and right.
+Just to be clear, when we say straw “bans” it means offering straws on request only.
+Restaurants are banned from putting them in drinks automatically and offering them to tables.

 Straw bans cut down on a significant amount of waste and can save the restaurant some $$$.
 I have composed a sample letter for you to use as a guide.